carpentries-incubator/lc-litsearchr/_episodes/04-create-a-working-directory.md

 ~~~
 {: .language-r}

-Typing in `list.files()` shows that the directory only contains mytest.R.
+Typing in `list.files()` shows that the directory only contains mylesson.R.

 ~~~
 list.files()
 ~~~
 {: .language-r}

-You can check to see if "mytest.R" exists in the working directory by using the `file.exists()` function.
+You can check to see if "mylesson.R" exists in the working directory by using the `file.exists()` function.

 ~~~
-file.exists("mytest.R")
+file.exists("mylesson.R")
 ~~~
 {: .language-r}